nancy29101303/panda/docs/index.rst

-How to Manage Panda Services: Login, Activation, Installation, and Updates
+How to Login Panda Antivirus?
 ==============================================================================

 Panda Security has become a well-known name in digital protection, offering antivirus and cybersecurity products for individuals and businesses.
 Whether you're exploring Panda for the first time or you're an existing user navigating updates or account access, understanding the different aspects of the Panda experience can make things a lot smoother.